 Final Thoughts on Guitar Strings

 As with most guitar consumables, strings can be a deeply personal choice, and experienced players will tend to like what they like and won’t be told otherwise!
-The best thing you can do is to experiment.
+Given that changing strings is quite cheap, the best thing you can do is to experiment.
 Try new strings, different materials, different cores, different winds, until you find a set that suits your style and sound.